CDS CLEARING AND DEPOSITORY SERVICES INC. (CDS®)

 G. PUBLIC INTEREST ASSESSMENT

-CDS has determined that the proposed amendments are not contrary to the public interest.
+CDS has determined that the proposed amendments to the CDS procedures are not contrary to the public interest.

 Comments on the proposed amendments should be in writing and submitted within 30 calendar days following the date of publication of this notice in the Ontario Securities Commission Bulletin to: